 After Louise leaves the cat startles Simon when she enters through the cat flap.
 She begins to hiss, apparently at him, before running back outside again.
 Cats normally like Simon and there’s nothing else there that could’ve scared her.
 Confused, he heads to bed, unaware of the shadowy presence watching his every move from the cupboard behind him, which the cat obviously sensed.

 “But it isn’t in the dustbin!”The Doll

 What an experience it was and for the life of me I don’t understand why I didn’t have a regular order.
-I was only allowed a certain amount of comics but at this early stage of my comics reading I only had two reserved (OiNK and Thomas the Tank Engine & Friends).
+I was only allowed a certain amount reserved at once but at this early stage of my comics reading I only had two orders (OiNK and Thomas the Tank Engine & Friends).
 Perhaps that’s all I was allowed at the time, later I could have up to four at once.
 Whatever the reason, I missed out on all but the final issue.
 Remembering how this creeped me out I regret not experiencing the rest of it as part of the target audience.

 Sandy James brings heroic leader Lionheart to life for a centre page poster and it’s classic Sandy.
-I especially like how the faces of the lion on the shield, Super Naturals form and complete lion form all have similar characteristics.
+I especially like how the faces of the lion on the shield, Super Natural and complete lion forms all have similar characteristics.
 They’re not just generic lion faces, you can tell they’re the same character.